 Barney’s Farm’s Purple Punch comes in a stunning dark purple that borderlines decadent chocolate brown.
 However, it’s not only exceptionally beautiful but also dramatically productive.
 Each plant of Purple Punch is able to produce up to 2 kilograms (4.4 pounds) of trichome-laden buds.
 And that’s perfect, because the taste of baked apples and spice is quite addictive!
 The effects are sedative in nature, while the 25% THC content can immediately couch-lock unprepared novice users.

-Blue Dream – The One From The Fantasies
+Mimosa Evo – The One From The Fantasies

 Granddaddy Purple – The Award-Winning Purple Bud